Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Introduction

-Adaptive diversification has been empirically observed in a myriad of experiments.
-For example, isogenic and well-mixed populations of \emph{E. coli} have been repeatedly observed to evolve into (at least) two coexisting ecotypes with different carbohydrate metabolisms both in chemostat \cite{Helling, Rosenzweig, Treves} and in serial-dilution (batch) type of experiments \cite{Lenski, Friesen, Spencer, Spencer-2, Tyerman, LeGac, Herron}.
-In a chemostat, where the bacterial population is fed solely with glucose in a continuous fashion, one of the emerging subpopulations specializes in consuming glucose, while the second is a scavenger that specializes in the consumption of acetate, a by-product of glucose metabolism.
-On the other hand, in serial dilution experiments, where both glucose and acetate are added in a cycle of serial dilutions, the difference between the two emerging phenotypes is in the time lag required to switch to acetate consumption when glucose becomes depleted.
-Two illustrative examples of this are: (i) the work by Treves et al. \cite{Treves} where the authors report that $6$ out of $12$ independent replicate evolutionary experiments in a chemostat ended up in a stable polymorphism (for up to $1750$ generations); and (ii) the one by Friesen et al. \cite{Friesen} where $5$ out of $12$ independent replicate serial-dilution experiments showed a clear dimorphism after $1000$ generations.
+This form of adaptive diversification has been empirically observed in a myriad of experiments.
+For instance, isogenic and well-mixed populations of \emph{E. coli} have been reported to evolve into (at least) two coexisting ecotypes with different carbohydrate metabolisms, both in chemostats \cite{Helling, Rosenzweig, Treves} and in serial-dilution (batch) experiments \cite{Lenski, Friesen, Spencer, Spencer-2, Tyerman, LeGac, Herron}.
+In chemostats, where the bacterial population is continuously fed solely with glucose, one emerging subpopulation specializes in consuming glucose, while the second specializes in scavenging acetate, a typical by-product of glucose metabolism.
+Conversely, in serial dilution experiments where both glucose and acetate are added in cycles of serial dilutions, the difference between the emerging phenotypes lies in the time lag required to switch to acetate consumption when glucose becomes depleted.
+For example, Treves et al. \cite{Treves} reported that 6 out of 12 independent replicate evolutionary experiments in a chemostat resulted in a stable polymorphism for up to 1750 generations.
+Similarly, Friesen et al. \cite{Friesen} observed clear dimorphism in 5 out of 12 independent replicate serial-dilution experiments after 1000 generations.

-Let us emphasize that, in spite of the stochasticity inherent to mutations, evolutionary branching turns out to be quite reproducible as a substantial proportion of the trials end up in a stable dimorphism \cite{Helling, Treves, Friesen, Saxer, Spencer-2}.
+It is worth noting that despite the inherent stochasticity of mutations, evolutionary branching turns out to be quite reproducible, with a significant proportion of trials resulting in stable dimorphism \cite{Helling, Treves, Friesen, Saxer, Spencer-2}.
 Nevertheless, significant trial-to-trial variability is also observed; in particular: (i) diversification is reported in a large fraction, but not all, of the experiments, (ii) it happens at broadly diverse times, and (iii) the population fraction of the two emerging ecotypes is variable across experiments \cite{Treves}.